25 Best Prebiotic Foods & Supplements

 - Increased bone formation and decreased bone resorption as well as improved vitamin D and E in children with ceiliac disease on a gluten-free diet[11, 12]

 - Improved inflammatory markers in women type 2 diabetes

-The Prebiotin team claims the prebioitc they use in their produced, OEI is, “the most-researched prebiotic, used in many university and clinical studies.”
+The Prebiotin team claims the prebiotic they use in their product OEI is, “the most-researched prebiotic, used in many university and clinical studies.”
 They further state, “Prebiotic is currently involved in several clinical studies using their product.
 Two are funded by the NIH, and results will be reported on our website when allowed, per NIH release guidelines.”